5 Ways for Caregivers to Build Retirement Savings

 Caring for an aging or ill loved one can be costly and time-consuming for a family caregiver.

-For example, when caring for aging parents, it may be easy to forget about your finances altogether or even deplete your reserves to pay for their care needs.
+For example, when caring for aging parents, it can be easy to forget about your finances altogether or even deplete your savings to pay for their care.

 According to a 2020 study by AARP and the National Alliance for Caregiving, 1 in 3 caregivers nearing retirement have used their own savings to fund care, jeopardizing their own long-term financial health.